Traditional Japanese Bamboo

 Step 8 – Mix Cement

-Now mix the cement and sand in a ratio of 1:4 and add water until it is smooth and porridge-like.
+Now mix the cement and sand in the ratio 1:4 and add water until it is smooth and porridge-like.
 There is no need to add stone, as this is a lightweight structure, although you can if you wish.
 Lift the cement mixture with a spade and pour it into the two trenches.
 Compact it with the back of the spade.
 Double-check that the posts are still straight.

 Step 9 – Connect Pump & Tubing